sepen/arradio/README.md

 Genre:		Smooth Jazz genre2=Acid Jazz genre3=Jazz genre4=Easy Listening genre5=Jazz logo=http://i.radionomy.com/document/radios/d/d8d7/d8d7a5f6-df88-4bd9-b5b2-e02b4fcaf661.jpg
 Playing:	Brian Simpson - Out Of A Dream (Featuring Najee)
 ```

+Now I want to listen to the radio station.
+To do this I use the value of _StationID_.
 ```
 $ arradio listen 1541073
 ```

+I like it, so I add it to my favorites.
 ```
 $ arradio fadd 1541073
 ```

+I do not like it anymore.
+I remove it from my favorites.
 ```
 $ arradio flist
  1541073 Smooth Jazz CD101.9 New York 64K